 Risk Assessment is, most simply, the analysis of hazards and the likelihood of them causing issues.
 An Environmental Risk Assessment is a structured analysis of environmental impacts (like contamination in groundwater or soil) and the probability that these will harm plants, animals, the surrounding environment, or humans.

 A Risk Assessment looks at these impacts, hazards, and probabilities and proposes site-specific standards that take into account the use of the site, the unique site features, and the current allowable guidelines to propose new standards for the site.
-Regulatory officials (in Ontario, the MOE) review and accept or reject these standards.
+Regulatory officials (in Ontario, the Ministry of the Environment, Conservation and Parks - MECP) review and accept or reject these standards.

 Environmental Risk Assessment is carried out by a Qualified Person (QPRA) who can calculate the probability of harm under certain environmental conditions.
 This looks at the dosage of a contaminant needed to cause harm, and the ways that exposure could happen at the site.
-For instance, a Risk Assessor could examine levels of lead in the soil, calculate the probable exposure that a construction worker would face if he was digging all day, and determine whether this is an acceptable level of risk or if a Risk Management Measure is needed.
+For instance, a Risk Assessor could examine levels of lead in the soil, calculate the probable exposure that a construction worker would face if they were working on the site all day, and determine whether this is an acceptable level of risk or if a Risk Management Measure is needed.

 RA is a form of remediation and is a piece of the land restoration puzzle.
 Often, it is financially or logistically difficult to bring sites into compliance with the standard criteria/regulations.
 RA can be one tool in the QP’s toolbox for bringing value back to these sites.